AdamMooers/upsilon/doc/controller_manual.md

 `comm` contains higher level wrappers for DAC and ADC pins.
 This module is documented well enough that you should be able to read it and understand how to use it.

+# FAQ

+## SCP Is Not Working

+SCP by default uses SFTP, which dropbear does not support.
+Pass `-O` to all SCP invocations to use the legacy SCP protocol.